shokorullah-safi/Create-Account-and-Login-Design/README.md

 # Create-Account-and-Login-Design
-this design is build in HTML,CSS,JavaScript.
+this design was built in HTML,CSS,JavaScript.